Lauryn Hill: Impact

-With her solo music and work with Fugees, Hill is often credited as the artist who popularized the technique of blending rap and melodic singing together into one single song, sometimes referred to as melodic rap; this has since become popular, with many modern artists like Beyoncé, Drake, Nicki Minaj and Kanye West emulating it.
+Hill is often credited as the artist who popularized and helped pioneer the technique of rap-singing, which contributed to the mainstream success of melodic rap, with many modern artists like Beyoncé, Drake, Nicki Minaj and Kanye West emulating it.
+According to Da Brat, Hill's "sound shifted the whole game."
+In the wake of The Miseducation, Billboard announced it would be renaming its R&B charts to R&B/Hip-Hop Singles & Tracks and Top R&B/Hip-Hop Albums in 1999, while noting the overlap between rap and R&B audiences.
+Hill was the only act mentioned when citing a reason for the change, with the publication describing her as "the prime example" of an artist that blurred genre distinctions.
+That year, MTV introduced a hip-hop category at the Video Music Awards, separate from rap, and cited acts with both rap and R&B elements such as Hill and TLC as examples.
+Former RIAA president Hilary Rosen, also recognized Hill as a leading contributor to the blurring of lines that distinguished hip hop and R&B.

 Writing for The Ringer, author Musa Okwonga wrote "Decades before the ubiquity of the MC who could also croon, she could channel the greatness of Nina Simone and Rakim in the same set."
 In Complex, Andy Gee commented that "the modern music landscape is dominated by artists like Drake and Nicki Minaj, who fall in the Lauryn Hill archetype as traditionalist-appeasing MCs who have records where they're singing their hearts out."
 XXL argued that "she set the bar high, not just for woman creators, but for anyone who wanted to rap or sing."